faymanns/cookiecutter-serverkit/README.md

 ### Writing `unit tests`

 The template includes an example test in the `tests/` folder.
 You can use this test to verify that the algorithm runs successfully on the provided sample images and returns the expected results.
-Other unit tests can be added if necessary.
+Other unit tests can be added as necessary.

 ### Other files to edit